imsamuel/tpbus/README.md

 - east-gate
 - opp-east-gate

-And `serviceNumber` can be one of these eight values:
+and `serviceNumber` can be one of these eight values:
 - 8
 - 15
 - 23